 Remember, however, that not all panel companies are created equal.
 You will need to identify the best panel company based on the target audience you need for your surveys, as panel companies do tend to specialize in geographic areas, demographics, or industries.
 The best thing to do when vetting panel companies yourself is to schedule time to speak directly with a project manager.

-Once you have identified a panel company, then you will work with the panel company to determine pricing, which usually depends on the length of your survey, the number of responses needed, and the specificity of your target demographic.
+After identifying a panel company, you’ll need to work with them to determine pricing.
+This cost typically depends on factors such as the length of your survey, the number of responses required, and the specificity of your target demographic.

 To make working with panel companies easier, Alchemer has well-established relationships with seven of the most respected panel companies in the industry.
 Our panel program manager will work with you to determine which panel company is right for you, then negotiate the best price for your project.